PaulPopat/unbound/docs/functions.md

 123.desired_test(false);
 ```

-Like all blocks in Unbound, a function must return a value.
+Like all blocks in Cinderblock, a function must return a value.

 ## Lambdas